Five service providers joined forces to give resources and life coaching to low-income families in Adams Morgan

 “[Stokes] helped me pick out my classes and figure out what would work best with my schedule as someone who has a kid and works full-time,” said Christinah.
 “But the main thing she gave me was support, always reminding me that I can do this and that I will do well.”

 Outside of resources, Platform of Hope emphasizes the importance of interpersonal connections.
 The organization holds “Family Saturdays” that allow parents from each participating family to connect with one another and develop social networks.

 “One of the problems families have when they’re struggling or in and out of shelters is this sort of social erosion,” Estey said.
 “People are already dealing with racial and economic oppression in their daily lives, and they have nobody to rely on outside of their families.”

 Research has shown that low-income families tend to have fewer social ties than their higher-income counterparts.
-According to the Brookings Institution, this could be due to stigma and shame associated with poverty, as well as a lack of accessibility to social resources.
+According to the Brookings Institution, this could be due to stigma and shame associated with poverty, as well as a lack of access to social resources.
 Many places where people make friends, like work or higher education, aren’t available to some low-income people.

 For Christinah, meeting people through the program was instrumental to her mental health.